raufh10/Data_Portfolio/README.md

-Welcome to my Data Portfolio!
+Welcome to my data portfolio!
 My portfolio highlights a range of data projects, grouped together by the tools I have used.

 ## Table of Contents